pagekit/docs/developer-basics/configuration.md

 ### Parameters

 Parameters are a way for your extension or theme to store and retreive values for specific options you want to include.
-From your config file, you can set default values for those parameters and define view files to offer an interface in the backend to change those values.
+From your config file, you can set default values for those parameters and define view files to offer an interface in the admin panel to change those values.
 Pagekit handles `settings` parameters which are meant for all general settings.
-The second key `widgets` is used to define a view for custom theme options when configuring a widget in the backend.
+The second key `widgets` is used to define a view for custom theme options when configuring a widget in the admin panel.

 Settings screens for `system` parameters will be explained further down, widgets are explained in a [separate chapter](widgets.md).